-The bonus funding is 0% if we do not achieve annual revenue at the threshold performance level of 98% of the target performance level.
-At the threshold performance level, the bonus funding percentage was 50%.
-For annual revenue above the threshold performance level and below the target performance level, the bonus funding percentage increased linearly up to a bonus funding percentage of 100% of target.
-Upon achievement of target level $\pm 0.5\%$ , the bonus funding percentage is 100%.
-If annual revenue was above the target performance level, the bonus funding percentage increased linearly for annual revenue starting at +0.5% achievement above target performance level up to a bonus funding percentage of 125% of target.
-The maximum bonus funding percentage is 125%.
+With respect to the annual revenue component, the bonus funding was 0% if we did not achieve annual revenue at the threshold revenue performance level, which is 98% of the target performance level.
+At the threshold revenue performance level, the annual revenue bonus funding percentage was 50%.
+For annual revenue above the threshold performance level and below 99.5% the target performance level, the annual revenue bonus funding percentage increased linearly up to an annual revenue bonus funding percentage of 95%.
+For revenue performance \pm 0.5% of the target revenue number, the annual revenue bonus funding percentage increased linearly from 95% to 105%.
+For revenue performance from 100.5% of the target revenue performance level to 102% of the target revenue performance level, the annual revenue bonus funding percentage increased linearly up to 150%.
+The maximum annual revenue bonus funding percentage is 150%.